 2. Make a list of bad and good debts

-Everyone has debt, but some debt gives you advantages and it’s considered “good debt.”
+Everyone has debt, but some debt gives you advantages and is considered “good debt.”
 For instance, if you run a business and charge to a business account, interest could be tax deductible.

-This tax advantage is only advantageous for business charges but not personal charges, so common sense tells you that you should pay down the personal account before the business one.
+This tax advantage is only advantageous for business charges and not personal charges, so common sense tells you that you should pay down the personal account before the business one.